hadoyyo/hadoyyo/README.md

 # 👋 Hi there!
 Welcome to my GitHub profile.
 Here you will find all my completed projects and those I am currently working on.
-I'm still learning, so please be understanding about some of the solutions I used, especially in older projects 😅.
+I am learning to develop websites, web and mobile applications.
+From time to time I like to create small, simple games.

 # 🧑‍💻 Who am I?
 - **Aspiring Web & Mobile Developer**